 This Tomato Basil Spaghetti Squash recipe is super healthy, easy, and delicious.
-A great side dish to complement any main course!
+A great summer side dish to complement any main course!

 OK, so I realize that the title of this dish is just a list of 3 ingredients.
 But they are all seriously good ingredients that go together perfectly.
 Think of it as Tomato & Basil flavored Spaghetti Squash.

 Grape tomatoes are roasted with spaghetti squash and then tossed together with fresh basil, salt & pepper, and feta cheese.
 It is so simple but so good.
 The whole dish takes about 10 minutes of hands-on time.
 The rest of the time is just spent impatiently waiting for the squash to roast.

 Related recipe: Orzo Salad with Tomatoes and Basil